learn-co-students/atlanta-web-012819/10-activerecord-associations/README.md

 ### Today's Objectives

-* Use associations to relate models (Post - Tag - PostTag)
+* Use associations to relate models (Article - Tag - ArticleTag)
 * See a seed file to put info in the database
 * Talk about a runfile and answer general questions